MarkAStevens04/CSC413/README.md

 - Extensive Logging
   - To enable quick debugging in multi-node environments, we use extensive data logging to track errors as they occur.
 We 'fail gracefully', allowing for this large project to handle unexpected cases & continue training even if exceptions occur.
 - Model Saves
   - Save models during training with configurable save frequencies.
-Allows for model to be recovered in case of a node fails.
+Allows for model to be recovered in case of node failure.
 Also enables retroactive performance analysis by iterating through every saved model & testing performance at that stage of training.
+- ESM Embedding Integration
+  - Utilizes existing architecture (ESM Fold) for amino acid embedding.
+Accelerates training by reducing time of model warm-up.
+- Extensive Model Analysis
+  - Utilizes vast array of established model analysis tools, including RMSD, TM-Score and GDT.
+- Protein Rendering
+  - Framework established for rendering proteins from their predicted positions.
+Uses existing mmCif file & modifies positions of each atom.

 # How to install
+Clone the repository, then downloaded required packages with

+'pip install -r requirements.txt'

 # How to use